hydroserver2/hydroserver/docs/deployment/data-management-app-deployment.md

 Click "Add another record" and configure the second record, selecting "AAAA" as the record type.
 Click "Create records."

 Upon DNS propagation, enter your domain into a browser to view the HydroServer homepage.
 Note that full functionality requires backend application deployment.

+## Configuring a Deployment

+The Data Management App repository contains a src/config/ directory with various TypeScript files that allow you to specify instance-specific settings for your deployment.
+For example, googleMapsConfig.ts enables you to override the default position, zoom level, and any other map settings available in the Google Maps API for freshly loaded maps.